ridgelab/ssva/README.md

 ## II.
 Installation Instructions

-To install SVA locally follow these steps:
+To install SSVA locally follow these steps:
   - clone project
   - from the main directory of the project run maven using `mvn clean -U install`
-  - run `java -jar target/SVA-1.0-SNAPSHOT-jar-with-dependencies.jar -help` to see command line options
+  - run `java -jar target/SSVA-1.0-SNAPSHOT-jar-with-dependencies.jar -help` to see command line options

 Required Databases:
-  SVA uses different databases and software to provide its results.
+  SSVA uses different databases and software to provide its results.
 Below are instructions on how to download and install the required databases and software.